ramis-khasianov/codealong-react-promptopia/README.md

 Create `page.jsx` file and run `rafce` snippet in it - it will be out homepage

 Create `layout.jsx` file and run `rafce` snippet in it - it will be layout holding app-wide styles and metadata in it

+## Setting up Google auth

+Go to [Google Developers Console](https://console.developers.google.com/) and create a new project (top left-ish corner)

+Select it and go to APIs & Services > OAuth consent screen.
+Fill out app name and contact info for support and developer

+Then go to Credentials and create a new OAuth client ID

+Select Web application and fill out the form with your app's URL (http://localhost:3000) and authorized redirect URI (http://localhost:3000/api/auth/callback/google)

+Then insert them in `.env` file in root folder just like in `.env.example` file